I was against the idea of photography for quite a few years. I was a firm believer in

 live in the moment, not capture them for memories.

-When I saw a tiger in a jungle for the first time, my instinct wasn't to take out camera.
-Few others around tried it, tiger went away into jungle.
+When I saw a tiger in a jungle for the first time, my instinct wasn't to take out a camera.
+Few others around tried it, the tiger went away into the wilderness.
 Tigers don't wait, after all.

 When I saw a beautiful waterfall, instincts weren't to make memories to hang up in my bedroom.
 They were to get myself wet and swim hopelessly.

 When I unpack my stinky bag back from travelling, it has memories attached.
-Every piece of cloth has a new identity, had a new experience, had a story to tell.
+Every piece of cloth has a new identity, had a unique experience, had a story to tell.

-Now I strongly believe to live in moment and at the same time,
+Now I firmly believe in living in the moment and at the same time,

 Live a life to tell tales to yourself.